kyhoolee/DL_NLP/week3/nnlm/README.md

 # Neural Network Language Model
 ## Introduction
 - A general package to learn neural network language models.
 They are:
   + RNN (BiRNN), deep-RNN (deep-biRNN)
   + GRU (BiGRU), deep-GRU (deep-biGRU)
   + LSTM (BiLSTM), deep-LSTM (deep-biLSTM)

-- Inputs:
+## Review-domain Language Model
+We will train a neural network language model using reviews on Yelp dataset.
+Where:
+- Inputs in the *dataset* folder:
-  + Train_data: used for training a model
+  + Train_data (*./dataset/train.small.txt*): used for training a model
-  + Dev_data: used for validating a model
+  + Dev_data (*./dataset/val.small.txt*): used for validating a model
-  + Test_data: used for testing a model
+  + Test_data (*./dataset/test.small.txt*): used for testing a model
-- Outputs:
+- Outputs in the *results* folder:
-  + A trained-model file
+  + A trained-model file *lm.m*
-  + A model-argument file
+  + A model-argument file *lm.args*
 - Applications:
-  + Text generation
+  + Text generation: generate a restaurant review
     - P(qj)=P(w1,w2,...,wn)
-  + Text recommendation
+  + Text recommendation: recommend next words given a context
     - P(wi|wi-1,...,w1)

 ## Folder Structure